cbri92/DosePainting/README.md

       xf_T2onDWI.txt
  ```

-NOTE: The nifti files in the MRI/baseline/micro folder are calculated elsewhere by applying a model to convert DWI MRI ADC data into cellularity data (see publications: [Buizza et al. 2021](https://doi.org/10.1002/mp.14689) and [Morelli et al. 2021](https://doi.org/10.1007/978-3-030-87615-9_3).
+****NOTE****: The nifti files in the *MRI/baseline/micro* folder are calculated elsewhere by applying a model to convert DWI MRI ADC data into cellularity data (see publications: [Buizza et al. 2021](https://doi.org/10.1002/mp.14689) and [Morelli et al. 2021](https://doi.org/10.1007/978-3-030-87615-9_3).
 The text files in the regFiles folder are also generated in ITK-SNAP by performing a manual/semiautomated rigid registration of the CT to T2 image and of the T2 image to the DWI image.

 **Citation**
 If you use code from this repository, please cite [to be added]